cihlami1/cvat-yolov8/README.md

 > **&#9432; NOTE:** At first you can annotate smaller number of images, i.e. 500 images, with even distribution of all labels, **including the new ones**, and train the model on this dataset.
 It is not enough to get perfect model, but you can use it to predict the rest of your images and then just correct or add the labels - it will speed up the annotation process.

 ## 4. Add custom YOLO v8 based model to CVAT
-  * We prepared files for YOLO v8 deployment to CVAT, and based on them, you can create your custom model and add it to the annotator
+  * We prepared files for YOLO v8 deployment to CVAT in `deploy_yolov8`, and based on them, you can create your custom model and add it to the annotator
   * First thing you need to do is to create `funcion.yaml` and `function-gpu.yaml` (for GPU support) files
   * The description of the parameters can be found in [docs](https://opencv.github.io/cvat/docs/manual/advanced/serverless-tutorial/#dl-model-as-a-serverless-function)
   * Make sure you renamed the model's name and also name of the docker image and container